openware/kite/tpl/aws/README.md

 To deploy a BOSH Director:
 - Apply the terraform IaC from `terraform` folder
-- Run `bin/setup_tunnel.sh` to create an SSH CLI tunnel
+- Run `source bin/setup-tunnel.sh` to create an SSH CLI tunnel
-- Run `kite render bosh --cloud aws` to render BOSH deployment files
+- Run `kite render manifest bosh --cloud=aws` to render BOSH deployment files
 - Run `bin/bosh-install.sh` to deploy the BOSH Director

 To access BOSH Director information, use bosh -e *bosh_name* env